abrasive/shairport/README.md

 Latency
 -------
 The latency you set with the -L option is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the DAC, irrespective of any internal delays, processing times, etc. in the computer.
-Thus, to get perfect audio synchronisation, the latency should be the same for all Shairport 2.0 devices, no matter what output devices they use -- build-in audio, USB DACs, etc. In the writer's experience, this is true.
+Thus, to get perfect audio synchronisation, the latency should be the same for all Shairport 2.0 devices, no matter what output devices they use -- build-in audio, USB DACs, etc. In the writer's experience, this is true, apart from the built-in soundcard on the Raspberry Pi (see above).

 What is slightly curious is that the latency that most closely matches that of the Airport Express is around 99,400 frames, a little over the two seconds that most people report as the Airport Express's latency.